b68h4/GreenDrive/README.md

 #### Google authorization

-Backend will give you a token url path for verification on the first run, you can see it locally in the console or in the logs of other providers.
+Backend will give you a token included url path for verification on the first run, you can see it locally in the console or in the logs of other providers.

 It should look like this: